 The Good Samaritan Center of Loudon County (GSC) is a private, non-profit assistance ministry serving the emergency needs of those in need in Loudon County, Tennessee.

-There are many ways to give your time and skills to The Good Samaritan Center – from working the reception desk to helping plan special events, this may be the place for you to lend a hand.
-If you are interested in donating your time to help others in need, please contact Shirley Fagg, our Volunteer Coordinator at 865-986-5919 or Cindy Black, Executive Director, at 865-986-1777, Ext.
+There are many ways to give your time and skills to The Good Samaritan Center—from working the reception desk to helping plan special events, this may be the place for you to lend a hand.
+If you want to donate your time to help others in need, don’t hesitate to contact Shirley Fagg, our Volunteer Coordinator, at 865-986-5919 or Cindy Black, Executive Director, at 865-986-1777, Ext.
 12.

 Child Advocacy Center

-Kids First Child Advocacy Center of the Ninth Judicial District serves children that have been identified by the Department of Children’s Services as having been severely physically and/or sexually abused.
+Kids First Child Advocacy Center of the Ninth Judicial District serves children who have been identified by the Department of Children’s Services as having been severely physically and/or sexually abused.
+Their vision is to heal the pain of child abuse for the victims served by the Child Advocacy Center of the 9th Judicial District.
+They serve victims of child abuse by offering trauma-focused and evidence-based services, thus restoring hope and helping children live a life intended for a child.

 Caris Hospice Care

-By becoming a Caris volunteer, you can give a small portion of your time to those whose time is limited.
+By becoming a Caris volunteer, you can give a small portion of your time to those with limited time.
 To learn more, contact Melissa Hensley at 865-988-8034 or email her at mhensley@carishealthcare.com.